subdavis/kobo-book-downloader/README.md

 # Download ALL books with default options when only 1 user exists
 kobodl book get --get-all

+# Download only NEW books that weren't downloaded before
+kobodl book get --get-all --only-new

 # Download ALL books with advanced options
 kobodl book get \
   --user email@domain.com \